catseye/Fountain/README.md

 TODO
 ----

-### Syntax

-*   A syntax for terminals so that `"` can be given as a terminal.
-    Probably any unicode code point by its hex.

 ### Semantics

 *   Inc, dec, gt, lt, should take either a variable or an integer on the RHS.